LordPhyre/admintools/README.md

 # admintools
 A Minetest mod that adds cool tools for Admins and stuff.
-The textures are based on 3d_armor's Admin Armor, and yes, I did steal the colors.

 The Admin Sword allows you to insta-kill people and break tree leaves instantly.

 The Admin MultiTool is just that, a MultiTool, and it allows you to break ANY type of block instantly!

-The Magic Stick is a really cool item (with an equally cool texture) that allows you to smack people 20-30 blocks as well as shoot yourself up into the air!
+The Magic Stick is a really cool item (with an equally cool texture) that allows you to smack people 20-30 blocks!
 (No lag bros)

 The Knockback Stick is a common peasant's version of the Magic Stick.
 It does less damage and cannot act upon the user.